Theucalyptus/StageIoT/doc/client.md

 cd <path to installation> || exit -1 source launch-client.sh <nohotspot>
 ```
-Add the `nohotspot` argument if you wish to prevent the launch script from trying to enable the WiFi hotspot on the client (for example if the client should not act as a wifi hotspot and instead connect to an existing network, or you don't use wifi entirely)
+Add the `nohotspot` argument if you wish to prevent the launch script from trying to enable the WiFi hotspot on the client (for example if the client should instead connect to an existing network, like a network share from the phone, or you don't use wifi entirely)

 To consult the logs when the app